grievous0/api-jobs/README.md

 # API Jobs
 ## Description
 This is a simple API to manage jobs.
-It is possible to create, update, delete and list jobs.
+It is possible to create, update, delete and list jobs, candidates and companies.
 Built with Typescript, Express and Sequelize.

 ## Dependencies